neondatabase/website/content/docs/guides/project-sharing-guide.md

 You can share your Neon project with anyone.
 The only requirement is that the user has a Neon account.
 The account can be a Neon Free Tier account or Neon Pro Plan account.

 1. If the user does not have a Neon account, ask them to sign up.
 You can provide your users with the following instructions: [Sign up](/docs/get-started-with-neon/signing-up).
 2. Request the email address the user signed up with.
-If the user signed up with a Google or GitHub account account, ask for the email address associated with that account.
+If the user signed up with a Google or GitHub account, ask for the email address associated with that account.

 ## Share your project